 In a kingdom by the sea

 These first two lines set the poem up as a fairy tale.
 The reader can immediately begin to imagine a time long ago, in a kingdom far away somewhere on the coast of a distant sea.
-The fairy tale tone of this poem with serve to give the readers an understanding of the speaker’s experiences within the poem and the effect the occurrences in the poem had on him.
+The fairy tale tone of this poem serves to give the readers an understanding of the speaker’s experiences within the poem and the effect the occurrences in the poem had on him.

 That a maiden there lived whom you may know